yadayada/acd_cli/docs/authorization.rst

 -------------

 Before you can use the program, you will have to complete the OAuth procedure with Amazon.
-There is a fast and simple way and a safe way.
+There is a fast and simple way and a secure way.

 Simple (Appspot)
 ++++++++++++++++